Khushi-Verma/machine_learning/README.md

   3. Reading and Writing data strucutres and different formats like: csv,tsv,txt,XML,JSON,ZIP etc.

  # Matplotlib Library-
-  1. used for design 2d and 3d grapgh
+  1. used for design 2d and 3d grapgh.
-  2.also used for animation
+  2.also used for animation.
-  3. we can construct high quality graph
+  3. we can construct high quality graph.